-For a real invention to work, many of them need to be wired with electricity and circuit boards.
+For a real electronic invention to work, they need to be wired with electricity and circuit boards.
 Believe it or not, Solidworks can do that.
 What CAN’T Solidworks do?
 I guess the only better thing would be to reach into your monitor and pull out the invention.

-Hopefully, that won’t happen anytime in the near future, because I wouldn’t be able to handle it, I would literally have a brain aneurysm.
-Fusion 360 can draw in wires, but as far as my research has found, Fusion 360 cannot simulate wiring and spec industry-standard wires and connectors from its library.
+Hopefully, that won’t happen anytime in the near future, because I wouldn’t be able to handle it.
+I would literally have a brain aneurysm.
+Fusion 360 can draw in wires, but as far as my research has found, Fusion 360 cannot simulate wiring, nor can it pull industry-standard wires and connectors from its library.

 CAD in the Cloud

 The most significant difference between Solidworks and Fusion 360 is that Fusion is a cloud-based application.
 A lot of the rendering and simulating power can be performed on Autodesk’s servers versus utilizing your hardware.